 Instructions

 - Melt butter.
 Combine Cajun seasoning and sugar on a small plate.
-Dip top of cod fillets in melted butter, then dredge in Cajun blackening seasoning.
+Dip top of cod fillets in melted butter, then dredge in blackening seasoning.

-- Preheat cast iron skillet over medium high heat.
+- Preheat cast iron skillet over medium high.
 When the pan is hot, add in cod fillets, seasoning side down.
 Lightly season the second side.
 Cook for 3-4 minutes, until the fillets are about 70% cooked through and the seasoning is deeply browned.
 Flip fillets gently and sear for an additional 1-2 minutes, until fully cooked.Ā

 Notes